 Contracts over \$5,000 can be signed by the Vice-Chancellor, Finance & Facilities and the District Director, Purchasing.
-The NOCCCD Board of Trustees approves amounts in excess of bid limit \$88,300 (this amount changes annually).
+The NOCCCD Board of Trustees approves amounts in excess of bid limit \$114,800 (this amount is adjusted annually).

-- 13. Requisition (RQ).
-The person preparing the contract must verify that the RQ has been entered into the Banner system. - 14.
+- 6. Requisition (RQ).
+The person preparing the contract must verify that the RQ has been entered into the Banner system. - 7.
 Purchase Order (PO).
 The Purchasing Department will issue a PO when a complete contract packet is received.